-The easiest way to identify St. Martin-in-the-Fields Church is its signature spire.
-But what truly makes the church unique lies far below and can’t be seen from the street.
-A short ride down the street-level elevator will take visitors to the church crypt.
-There, beneath the brick-vaulted ceilings and amidst gravestones, they’ll find a café.
+The easiest way to identify St. Martin’s-in-the-Field Church is by its signature spire.
+But to truly experience what makes this 18th-century church special, visitors must venture down the stairs and elevator to the crypt.
+There, beneath the brick-vaulted ceiling and spread across the grave-lined floor, they’ll find a café.